tdoda/genz-adcp/README.md

 ### Process new data

 The raw and processed data are not uploaded to the remote git repository due to size limitations.
+They are stored on the NAS server (`Z:\FAC\FGSE\IDYST\mperga\lake_group\D2c\GenZ-ADCP`).
 To add it to your local repository:
 1. Copy the raw ADCP and GPS data from the NAS sever to `data/*/*/Level0` (see the data structure in [data section below](#folder-data)).
 2. Process the ADCP data by running the Python script `analysis/1-Export_Signature/main_export_Signature.py` (select the field campaigns of interest at the beginning of the script).
 The data is exported to netCDF files in Level1 and Level2 folders.
 3. Process the GPS data by running the Python script `analysis/2-Export_GPS/main_export_GPS.py` (select the field campaigns of interest at the beginning of the script).
 The data is exported to netCDF files in Level1 folder.